gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 - An [Arduino Uno](https://www.jaycar.com.au/duinotech-uno-r3-development-board/p/XC4410) or [Arduino Mega](https://www.jaycar.com.au/duinotech-mega-2560-r3-board-for-arduino/p/XC4420)
 - A [Dragino Lora Shield](https://www.jaycar.com.au/arduino-compatible-long-range-lora-shield/p/XC4392) for the Arduino
 - A computer to connect to the Arduino and write the code
-- A usb A to usb B cable to connect the Arduino to the your computer
+- A USB A to USB B cable to connect the Arduino to the your computer

 You will also need to be in range of a Gateway connected to The Things Network which you can find out about [here](https://www.thethingsnetwork.org/community).